-When developing emergency response plan for your work space, it’s important to look at a wide variety of possible emergencies that could occur from different sources.
-Developing an emergency Response plan means you should do a complete hazard assessment about different physical or chemical hazards in your workplaces that could cause different impacts on your resources.
+When developing an emergency response plan for your workspace, it’s important to look at a wide variety of possible emergencies that could occur from different sources.
+Developing an Emergency Response plan means you should do a complete hazard assessment about different physical or chemical hazards in your workplaces that could cause different impacts on your resources.

-There are 5 important objectives in emergency Response plan.
+There are 5 important objectives in the Emergency Response Plan.
 They are:

-Prevention: Prevent, avoid, or stop an imminent, emergency threat.
+Prevention: Prevent, avoid, or stop an imminent, emerging threat.

 Protection: Protect employees, public and other assets against threats.

 Response: Immediate & efficient response to save lives, protect property, and the environment.

 Mitigation: Minimize the loss of life and risks, threats, and impacts.

 Recovery: Complete Restoration, and revitalization of resources, health, and business affected by the incident.

 Here are Few Tips for Workplace Emergency Actions plans: